 So during the winter I try to be proactive about making play dates.
 It’s wonderful to have adult interaction and as stay at home moms we need it.

-I’ve also found it helpful to plan out our week ahead of time.
+I’ve found I’m better able to beat the winter blues when I plan out our week ahead of time.
 Sunday night I look at my planner and try to organize our days.
-If we have a few days “at home” I brainstorm some simple activities (see more below) to do those days.
+If I have a few days “at home” I brainstorm some simple activities (see more below) to do with my toddler on those days.

 Pinterest can sometimes overwhelm me.
 How do people have time to do all these wonderful crafts?